pimcore/customer-data-framework/docs/Activities.md

 # Activities

+An important part of the customer management framework are customer activities.
+They could be very simple (for example customer logged in) or quite complex (orders, bookings...)

-Activities in the customer management framework are stored all together in a json store - by default in a MariaDB table (plugin_cmf_activities).
+Activities in the CMF are stored all together in a json store - by default in a MariaDB table (plugin_cmf_activities).

 ## Using Pimcore objects and other data entities as activities